 What is a Memoir?
 Five Tips and Tricks to Get You Started

 Before beginning a memoir, it’s important to make sure you know what exactly you’re writing!
 So, what is a memoir anyway?

 Here’s what you should know: memoirs are a very special form of creative nonfiction writing.
-They tend to read like a novel or a short story, but they’re based in facts and memories from the writer’s personal experiences.
+They tend to read like a novel or a short story, but they’re based on facts and memories from the writer’s personal experiences.

-Memoirs typically contain two key aspects: the truth of what happened, and the truth of what it meant.
+The best memoirs typically contain two key aspects: the truth of what happened, and the truth of what it meant.
 Great memoirists mine their lives for material that illustrates common experiences that others can relate to—and then they reflect and process their stories on the page for others to share.

 Now that you have a better understanding of what a memoir is, let’s look at a few tips and ideas to guide your writing as you learn how to start a memoir!

 Memoir Ideas Writing 4 Tips to Guide You